Inspire - Corporate Headquarters

 • Vision board aesthetics — Motivational imagery, goal displays

-• Progress visualization — Screens showing metrics, achievements
+• Progress visualization — Screens showing metrics, achievements, comparisons

-• Community spaces — Areas for group motivation sessions
+• Community spaces — Areas designed for group motivation sessions

-• Summit metaphors — Stairs, elevation changes, rising
+• Summit metaphors — Stairs, elevation changes, physical representations of rising

 Headquarters